Skip to main content

 Written by Piash

-Monsha’s Worksheet Generator lets you quickly create customised, differentiated worksheets aligned with your teaching objectives.
-You can generate worksheets based on a variety of sources (i.e. videos, articles, files, or your existing Monsha resources), and customise them to fit different student needs.
+Monsha's Worksheet Generator lets you quickly create customised, differentiated worksheets aligned with your teaching objectives.
+You can generate worksheets from a mix of sources — videos, articles, files, or your existing Monsha resources — and shape them to fit different student needs.

 Step 1: Log into Monsha